DockBoss/Execution-API-Spec/notes/editorNotes.md

 [EC-10.2] is this more of a parser issue than eth_call?

+## definitions
+An Ethereum account is an entity that can send transactions and has a balance.

+An Ethereum account has an Ethereum address, like an inbox has an email address.
+You can use this to send funds to an account.

+A wallet is a product that lets you manage your Ethereum account.
+It allows you to view your account balance, send transactions, and more.[source](https://ethereum.org/en/wallets/#:~:text=Ethereum%20wallets%20are%20applications%20that,transactions%20and%20connect%20to%20applications.&text=Your%20wallet%20is%20only%20a%20tool%20for%20managing%20your%20Ethereum%20account.)

 ## golang info

 * functions var name comes before type, go functions can return more than one item